factorhouse/examples/fh-local-flink-sql-orders-parquet/README.md

-## Flink SQL for Orders Sink with Parquet
+## Lab 6: Flink SQL - Writing Kafka Order Records to MinIO as Parquet Files

-This lab ingests Avro-encoded orders from Kafka into a Flink SQL source table and writes them to MinIO as Parquet files using the Filesystem connector.
+Ingest Kafka order records using Flink SQL and write them as Parquet files to MinIO object storage.
+This lab uses the Filesystem connector in a streaming context to produce batch-style output, demonstrating Flink's integration with streaming-compatible lakehouse sinks.

 ## How to start